TheDeafOne/micro-learner/README.md

    The job writes `data/transcripts/{item_id}.txt`, stores/updates an artifact record, and moves the item status to `TRANSCRIPT_READY`.
    For Canvas Pages, the task fetches the page body, extracts every Panopto/Zoom link (mirroring `extract_links` from `canvas_navigator.py`), transcribes them all, and concatenates the transcripts into a single artifact.
+   When `PLAYWRIGHT_STORAGE_STATE` points to a valid Microsoft SSO/Zoom state file, the providers run headlessly without launching a visible browser.
 7. **Summarize** – `POST /items/{id}/summarize`
    Requires an existing transcript.
 Writes `data/summaries/{item_id}.md`, creates/updates the summary artifact, and sets status to `SUMMARY_READY`.
 8. **Inspect status** – `GET /items/{id}`